History

 West Garden

-A pilot project of the Canadian Mental Health Association, the west gardens began in the ground and after 2 years, funders came knocking wanting to support the project.
+A pilot project of the Canadian Mental Health Association, the west gardens began in the ground, and after 2 years, funders came knocking wanting to support the project.
 White cedar boxes were then built to reduce the physical demands upon the gardeners.
 Due to the success of the program, additional boxes were located at St George’s Park.

 The CMHA hires 10 people to work a few hours a week in the various gardens and in the snack gardens along the east harbour wall.
 The produce goes to the CMHA’s drop-in centre’s Brunch Program, which is run every morning from Monday to Friday.
 Nothing is wasted.
-There are three freezers, and extra produce gets made into salsa and sauces, or kitchen and garden workers take home anything that’s left.
+There are three freezers and extra produce gets made into salsa and sauces, or kitchen and garden workers take home anything that’s left.